cryptopig/Manager-Bot/README.md

 # Manager-Bot
 Manager Bot is a Discord bot that comes with a variety of functions currently being built.
-It will include games, moderation commands, music commands, and much more.
+It will include games, moderation commands, fun commands like memes, and much more.
 It is also completely free and open-source!

 The Manager Bot project has been resumed! @cryptopig is currently actively working on the bot and adding new commands.
 Check the GitHub for the most recent updates!